 Let’s go on with our great census of coworkers specimens.
-This week, we are introducing Peripheric Eric, Cathy Cookie, Terry McTroll, Lonely Mary, Barn Born-Again and Dan Dinosaur.
+Today, we are introducing Peripheric Eric, Cathy Cookie, Terry McTroll, Lonely Mary, Barn Born-Again and Dan Dinosaur.
 Enjoy and contribute in the comment section.

 As a coworking leader, it is impossible to say precisely where the community begins and where it ends.
 Your coworking space have plain members, coworkers who work in your space on a regular basis, have an actual membership and pay the invoices you send them.
 But you also have to count on Peripheric Eric.
 Peripheric Eric usually comes for events (especially Bernard’s special parties), he knows staff members better than the real coworkers and he supports you – morally.
 Eric does not belong he gravitates.
 Is peripheric Eric a member of the community ?
 Yes, as long as he feels like it.
 Is he a coworker?
 He should at least be working to deserve the title, not to mention the “co” aspect.